WHAT IS COVID-19

 Introduction

-COVID-19 is an infectious disease caused by a new virus.
+COVID-19 is an infectious disease caused by an emergent virus known as the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The disease causes acute respiratory illness.
-Medically, it is known as coronavirus 2 (SARS-CoV-2).
-The SARS-CoV-2 virus emerged in December 2019 in China and spread worldwide, with currently more than 469 212 705 confirmed cases and 6 077 252 deaths (as of March 21st, 00:00 UTC +0)1.
-At the time of writing, there are no specific vaccines or treatments for COVID-19, but there are many ongoing trials evaluating potential treatments.
+SARS-CoV-2 was detected in December 2019 in China and spread worldwide, with currently more than 768,187,096 confirmed cases and 6,945,714 deaths (as of June 21st, 2023)1.
+Despite specific vaccines and drugs, COVID-19 is an ongoing pandemic and many clinical trials evaluating potential treatments are in progress.

 What are coronaviruses?